jruydemir/recipes/soups/potato_leek.md

 Notes
 =====
+Honestly this didn't come out the way I wanted it.
+First it was too thick so lower the potatoes.

-\* I like 2/3 russets and 1/3 yukon gold
+\* I like 2/3 russets and 1/3 yukon gold.
+This is a hotly dissagreed upon topic.
+Credit to this blogger who made an [in-depth post](https://botanistinthekitchen.blog/2013/03/07/a-very-close-look-at-potato-leek-soup/) about this in 2013.